ceandrade/brkga_mp_ipr_cpp/docs/_sources/class_BRKGA_BRKGA_MP_IPR.rst.txt

 	void setInitialPopulation(const std::vector<:ref:`Chromosome<doxid-namespace_b_r_k_g_a_1ac1d4eb0799f47b27004f711bdffeb1c4>`>& chromosomes)

-Set individuals to initial population.
+Sets individuals to initial population.

-Set initial individuals into the poulation to work as warm-starters.
+Sets initial individuals into the poulation to work as warm-starters.
 Such individuals can be obtained from solutions of external procedures such as fast heuristics, other methaheuristics, or even relaxations from a mixed integer programming model that models the problem.

 All given solutions are assigned to one population only.
 Therefore, the maximum number of solutions is the size of the populations.